 Last modified: December 16, 2020

-The policy of Itential, LLC (“Itential”) is to be transparent and open to its users about its privacy-related practices.
+The policy of Itential, Inc (“Itential”) is to be transparent and open to its users about its privacy-related practices.

 We may change this Cookie Notice at any time and will post a notice of such changes on our Site.
 Please check back to review any updates to this Cookie Notice.
 The last modified date at the top of this page indicates when this Cookie Notice was last revised.
 Any changes in this Cookie Notice will become effective when we make the revised Cookie Notice available on or through the Site.

 2. WHAT IS A COOKIE?

 A cookie is a small file placed onto your device from our servers.
 They are widely used in order to make websites and cloud-based services work in a better, more efficient way.
 For example, they can recognize you and remember important information that will make your use of a website or cloud-based service more convenient (e.g., by allowing you to enter a password less frequently or remembering your user preferences).

 Taken alone, cookies do not personally identify you – rather, they merely recognize your Web browser.
 Unless you choose to identify yourself to Itential, such as filling out a web form or you have previously identified yourself to us, you remain anonymous.

 We use different types of cookies on our Site to make your interaction with our Site easy and meaningful – strictly necessary cookies, functionality cookies, analytics cookies, and advertising cookies.
 The Site may include first-party cookies (i.e., cookies that send data directly to Itential and agents and contractors acting on our behalf, including cookies used to monitor, analyze, and administer the Sites) and third-party cookies (i.e., cookies that send data to our contractors for their commercial use).

 - Personalization – For example, your language preference is remembered.

 - Session Management – To ensure that your session is routed to the correct system for the duration of your visit.